bensheldon/island94-jekyll/_posts/2022-03-10-over-rapported.md

 tags:
 ---

-I have thought and referenced a theme from this Foreign Affairs piece ["Why America Can’t Build Allied Armies"](https://archive.is/TMGq7) quite a bit (highlighting mine):
+I have thought and referenced a theme from this Foreign Affairs piece on Afghanistan ["Why America Can’t Build Allied Armies"](https://archive.is/TMGq7) quite a bit (highlighting mine):

 <blockquote markdown="1">